Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20221031-binder/lesson.md

 numpy.random.randn()
 ```

-> **If you save this notebook, it will not be saved to the GitHub repo.**
+> **If you save this notebook, it will not be automatically saved to the GitHub repo.**
-Pushing changes back to the GitHub repo through the container is not possible with Binder.
 Any changes you have made to files inside the Binder will be lost once you close the browser window.
+You can always download the file locally if you would like to keep a copy of the changes you made.
+If you have write access to the repository you're working with in Binder, you can set up a [key file and ssh access for the repository](../../workshops/20220920-intro-to-git-and-github/lesson.md) and push changes you make.

 ## Sharing your Binder with others

 Binder is all about sharing your work easily and there are two ways to do it: